PreethiJC/MobiSpider/README.md

 # MobiSpider

 ## Overview
 Scrapy Spider to scrape ebook details from Mobilism Forum.
+Currently the Spider scrapes all Children/Young Adult ebook details and stores the information in Mongodb.
+The aim of this project is to build a book base for my personal Athenaeum.

 ## Execution
 1. Change Directory to PM